 Germany's move, which has immediate effect, goes against the European Commission's decision to support the lifting of bans on planting MON 810 which have been imposed by governments in France, Austria, Hungary, Greece and Luxembourg.

-Welsh Assembly has declared the country GM-free.
+In the UK, the Welsh Assembly has declared the country GM-free.
 Supported by Britain, Finland, the Netherlands and Sweden, the Commission argued last month that moves to outlaw the corn on the grounds that it is dangerous were unjust because it has been deemed safe by scientists at the European Food Safety Authority.

 MON 810 was first approved for commercial use in the EU in 1998 and has been permitted as a commercial crop in Germany since 2005.
 More than 70 per cent of German consumers support a ban on GM crops for food.